 Making a Spectacle

-This class is all about making eyewear also known as jewelry for the face.
-We’ll explore a variety of materials—traditional buffalo horn to colored plastics, titanium to silver, with a focus on the design and construction of wearable frames.
-Along the way we’ll experiment with a range of studio techniques, including hinge construction, soldering, riveting, and integrating digital processes.
+This workshop is all about making eyewear—also known as jewelry for the face.
+We’ll explore a variety of materials—traditional buffalo horn to colored plastics, titanium to silver—with a focus on the design and construction of wearable frames.
+Along the way we’ll experiment with a range of studio techniques, including hinge construction, soldering, riveting, and integrating digital processes—specifically, using computer-aided-design (CAD) tools to create layouts for frames.
 We’ll cover the technical aspects of eyewear so students can construct frames capable of holding prescription lenses.
-Intermediate level: students should be comfortable with basic metal fabrication techniques.
-Note: This studio has stairs that compromise access; it is made partially accessible by a stair lift.
-Code 04MA
+Intermediate level: basic sawing, filing, and soldering skills required.
+Upper metals studio.

 Associate professor of industrial design at Appalachian State University (NC); exhibitions: Museum of Arts and Design (NYC), International Contemporary Furniture Fair (NYC), Cranbrook Museum of Art (MI), Metal Museum (TN).